Some posts contain compensated links. Please read this disclaimer for more info.

 The town, although small, has enough to keep you wandering its narrow cobbled streets for hours on end with its cozy orange roofed homes and distinct restaurants.

-The city’s small-but-packed Old Town has cathedrals and monasteries still standing which date back to the 4th Century including Samoil’s Fortress, which is the most impressive and sits at the top of the hilly town.
+The city’s small-but-packed Old Town has cathedrals and monasteries still standing, dating back to the 4th Century, including Samoil’s Fortress, which is the most impressive and sits at the top of the hilly town.

 The quaint boardwalk and gorgeous lakeside beaches give Ohrid a charm that cannot be topped.
 Its cliffs seemingly come to life at sunset.
 You will be in complete awe.

 The town of Ohrid has nearly 50,000 residents, but it can feel like many more in the summer months due to steady tourist inflation.
-If you are traveling to Ohrid in July or August, it may be a good idea to book your accommodation in advance as that is the festival season with many domestic and international visitors.
+Suppose you are traveling to Ohrid in July or August.
+In that case, it may be a good idea to book your accommodation in advance as that is the festival season with many domestic and international visitors.

 We have a few recommendations as far as hotels and accommodation in Ohrid goes.
 Here are our favorites: